Published courtesy of Yapton News.

 Our links in the Netherlands have continued to grow with the Dutch coming over to Gaston Farm to assist with lambing and teams from Yapton Free visiting Arnhem church.
 Hanneke has given us an update on the latest visit below.

 The money raised has made and incredible impact around the world from providing water in remote villages in Nepal to supporting local charities such as the Snowdrop Trust.
+Here's small snippet of what some of the money went towards in recent years:

-- Providing food and living expenses for a team of 20 people + families in Burundi for 2 months.
+-Providing food and living expenses for a team of 20 people + families in Burundi for 2 months.
 We were able to send this money out to Burundi at a time when they were desperately in need; some of these people were genuinely starving and with no other income possible, this donation literally kept them alive!

 - Our Annual 'Holiday Club' in the Marquee on Yapton Village Green that runs during the first week of the school Holidays for primary-school Children.
 Throughout the week, there are also other events for all ages of the community from a Senior Citizens's cream to football tournaments and Parent and Toddler Teddy Bear's picnic!